Vehicle Safety · 2–5 min talk

 Safety Reminders

-• Do not idle vehicles in enclosed spaces.
+• Do not idle vehicles in enclosed areas without approved exhaust control.

 Ask the Crew